nmshd/documentation/_docs_integrate/form-fields-within-requests.md

 ### Accept a FormFieldRequestItem

-If the Recipient agrees to fill out a form field sent by the Sender, it can accept the associated FormFieldRequestItem contained in the Request containing form fields.
+If the Recipient agrees to fill out a form field sent by the Sender, it can accept the associated FormFieldRequestItem contained in the corresponding Request.
 The [AcceptFormFieldRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptformfieldrequestitemparameters) must be used for that.
 The form field represented by the FormFieldRequestItem must be filled out using the `response` parameter.
 The `response` parameter must have a type that matches the `settings` of the [FormFieldRequestItem]({% link _docs_integrate/data-model-overview.md %}#formfieldrequestitem).